ReinisV/RCSCodingSamples/readme.md

 This code is what was developed together with the students during class.
 This does not contain the examples I coded and materials I wrote for the course.
 If you are interested in seeing those, contact me, and I'll try to dig them up.

-Since the course ended, don't plan on adding anything to it.
+Since the course has ended, I don't plan on adding anything to it.

 ### Archivation note [END]